NCAAB Odds & Betting Lines

 American moneylines odds are based entirely around winning $100 -- so a $350 bet on Duke would net $100 (plus the original bet back).
 A $100 bet on UNC would yield $275 (plus your original bet back).

-Moneylines are much less popular than point spreads in a sport like college basketball.
+Moneylines are much less popular than in a sport like college basketball.

 Where Can I Bet on College Basketball?